cyberarm/old_gamespy_query/readme.md

 ```

 # Note
-Querying the master server requires 'gslist'.
+Querying the master server requires 'gslist' and a modified version of [gamespy_query](https://github.com/SIXNetworks/gamespy_query/pull/1).
 Also the 'gslist' executable needs to be in the same directory from where your executing your program.
 See http://aluigi.org/papers.htm#gslist.